sakloui/jorban-martysmods.github.io/docs/special_other/limiting_game_fps.md

 While having the highest FPS can be seen as a good thing, it often comes with the side effect of not allowing shaders breathing room in ReShade.

-TThese guides will take you down
+The guides listed below will guide you through several different methods on how to limit your framerate!

 -----